ndsystems/hard-link/README.md

 # hard-link
-A moule of nabanno project
+A module of nabanno project
 Server with hard-link to microscope and other devices